2025 Rakuten / Ebates Review: Can You Really Earn Cashback?

 I should also note that, despite Rakuten asserting that you must have at least $5 in order to receive a quarterly payment, I once got a PayPal payout for less than that amount.
 This has me wondering if the threshold really only applies to paper Big Fat Checks being mailed out.
 Regardless I wouldn’t count on getting a payout if you don’t have at least $5, but you may be surprised like I was.

-American Express Membership Rewards points
+American Express Membership Rewards Points

-A couple of years ago, Rakuten rolled out a new feature that will be of particular interest to certain American Express cardholders.
+A few years ago, Rakuten rolled out a new feature that will be of particular interest to certain American Express cardholders.
 Now users have the option of earning Amex Membership Reward (MR) points instead of cashback.
 Rakuten currently awards you 1 MR point for every cent in cashback you would get — so, instead of $12.34 in cashback, you would get 1,234 points.

 Previously this option was only available to new users but thankfully Rakuten has since expanded the feature.
 To opt-in, you’ll want to navigate to your My Account page then select “Account Settings.”
 Then, under “How would you like to get paid?,” you should see an American Express option above PayPal and Big Fat Check.
 From there you’ll need to log into your Amex account so that it knows where to send you points.

 Secondly, as Rakuten will remind you again and again when you visit their site, it may still display your earnings in dollars and cents as well as show deals in terms of cashback — but rest assured you are indeed earning Membership Reward points.
-Finally points will only be paid out on a quarterly basis according to Rakuten’s Big Fat Check schedule, so you’ll still need to be a bit patient.
+Actually, at long last, it seems as though the site has finally updated this and will now not only display accrued earnings in MR but will also show offers in terms of “5x” instead of “5%.”
+It’s amazing that it took this long to update this but, hey, it’s here now.

 Overall I’m really glad this option exists and have personally converted my account.
 Considering that some travelers who use their MR points to transfer to airlines or other partners report getting 2¢ per point or more in value, this option could prove even more lucrative for Amex customers.